iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 Indeed, as the size of neural network grows, learning becomes less sensitive to the local minimum problem.
 This was demonstrated for both shallow and deep neural networks using a supervised pretraining procedure, which allows to obtain any desired objective value, given that number of neurons / layers is not fixed, and which provides upper bound on local minimum objective value.

 Computational power accessible to regular user grows exponentially by Moore's law.
-This means that larger models can be used for "machine learning in the wild", and as local minimum becomes less of a probelm for larger networks this means that training of deep network should only become easier, which would contribute to futher success of deep learning.
+This means that larger models can be used for "machine learning in the wild", and as local minimum becomes less of a problem for larger networks this means that training of deep network should only become easier, which would contribute to futher success of deep learning.

 ### Proof of Theorem 1